 LUX: What is the approach to wealth in strategic philanthropy?

-NH: The advisers in our office, together with family advisors, have conversations with clients much more around the wealth as the starting point, how the wealth was created, how it has been invested, who you are you as a consumer, your conscious consuming patterns, and what is worth spending on.
-Every time there is a financial transaction there has to be positive impact so it is about the governing of that wealth and how the values and wealth are passed on.
+NH: The relationship managers in our office, together with family advisors, have conversations with clients around the elements of wealth as the starting point.
+How their wealth was created, how it is invested, how it is spent, how it is given and how wealth is governed and passed on.
+Every time there is a financial transaction there is an opportunity to have a positive impact.
+It is about how family values are passed on with the wealth and how these values are reflected in the philanthropic activities.

 Follow LUX on instagram @luxthemagazine

-NH: We usually talk about seven trends and right now next gen funders and specifically women funders is a significant one of those.
-We are looking at our philanthropy network and we have a lot of women philanthropists we are working with and we noticed that for them it is not only about the giving.
-Women drive a lot of the development and community work.
-It is proven that if you empower a woman then you are empowering the whole family and the community.
-You have a bigger bang for your buck because they are the ones making the impact.
-As a woman I see it is economically efficient to focus on the women in communities.
+NH: We usually talk about seven trends and right now next generation funders and specifically women funders is a significant one within those.
+Looking at our philanthropy network, we have a lot of women philanthropists we are working with and we noticed that for them it is not only about giving.
+They are keen to have a strategic approach to their philanthropy and ensure impact.
+Women drive a lot of the development and community.
+As a woman, I hence see it as not only the right thing to do, but also economically efficient to focus on the women in communities.

-LUX: How far is tech influencing next gen investing strategies?
+LUX: How far is technology influencing next gen investing strategies?

-NH: Tech can scale obviously, and our Guide to Strategic Philanthropy we co-wrote with Pi covers this in one chapter, for example, through interventions, or by markets or governments taking projects, or through collaboration and partnership.
-The foundations start asking for tech and they want it because they understand they can grow and deliver faster services.
+NH: Technology is very important, especially in scaling various invtiatives, which our Guide to Strategic Philanthropy we co-wrote with Pi covers this in one chapter.
+Though we increasingly see foundations start asking for technology and even AI and they want it because they understand they can grow and deliver faster services.
 On the approaches towards social good, the giving is one part, but it does not matter what the methodologies are that you are using, whether through impact bonds, mezzanine funding or partly impact investing or pure giving, whichever, you have a social goal and there are many approaches.
-We notice some entrepreneurs are very successful in using tech and are very often the ones that also want to adopt or adapt their skills and their experience to do good and they’re using that space.
+We notice some entrepreneurs are very successful in using technology and are very often the ones that also want to adopt or adapt their skills and their experience to do good and they’re using that space.

 LUX: Has ‘giving while living’ and philanthropy within a limited time frame created volatility and been disruptive?

-NH: With next gen in particular, they may have created a structure but want to show they are putting a time frame on it to clarify to donors, to family members and peers that if, for example, it is an endowment then they would spend down within 20 to 30 years.
-They are still relatively young, mid career, embarked on their philanthropic journey, and they want to act right now on the urgent issues, well before those issues worsen.
+NH: With next generation wealth holders in particular, they may have created a structure but want to show they are putting a time frame on it to clarify to donors, to family members and peers that if, for example, it is an endowment then they would spend down within 20 to 30 years.
+They are still relatively young, in the middle of their careers, and embarking on their philanthropic journey, and they want to act right now on the urgent issues, well before those issues worsen.
 They also feel strongly and passionately that they want to enjoy doing it in their lifetime and not leave the responsibility to another after their death.

 Read more: Terre Blanche: The luxury resort pioneering sustainability